-Action Outcome Develop and implement a formal communications plan.
-Effective communication plans were carried out with respect to travel trade collapses, repatriation of passengers from abroad and airline cancellations leveraging all media channels.
-We will continue to engage with regulators and industry both nationally and internationally to improve our regulatory practice.
-We have initiated and will continue to collaborate both nationally and internationally with aviation and consumer regulators together with stakeholder groups in order to ensure continuous improvement in delivering fit for purpose regulatory practice.
-Actively participate in the Thessaloniki Forum of European Airport Charges Regulators.
-In 2017-2019, the Thessaloniki Forum of European Airport Charges Regulators adopted six guidance reports written by working groups of the Forum.
-Out of the six reports, we contributed to drafting three reports and chaired the remaining three.
+Action Outcome Develop and implement a formal Effective communication plans were carried out with respect to travel trade collapses, repatriation of passengers communications plan. from abroad and airline cancellations leveraging all media channels.
+We will continue to engage with We have initiated and will continue to collaborate both nationally and internationally with aviation and consumer regulators and industry both regulators together with stakeholder groups in order to ensure continuous improvement in delivering fit for purpose nationally and internationally to regulatory practice. improve our regulatory practice.
+Actively participate in the In 2017-2019, the Thessaloniki Forum of European Airport Charges Regulators adopted six guidance reports written Thessaloniki Forum of European by working groups of the Forum.
+Out of the six reports, we contributed to drafting three reports and chaired the Airport Charges Regulators. remaining three.
 We contributed to drafting: two reports on market power assessments, published in 2017, and one report on benchmarking of airport charges, published in early 2020.
 We chaired three reports: 1) the use of criteria in economic regulation of airports and 2) non-discrimination under the Airport Charges Directive, published in 2018 and 3) remedies available to regulators, published in early 2020.

 Develop best practice approach to regulatory policy in preparation for our 2019 Determination.
 We developed and implemented the following best practices ahead of the 2019 Determination: We included financial incentives to encourage Dublin Airport to deliver, as planned and on time, 8 major capital projects proposed for 2020-2024 which are worth €859m.
 We introduced Stage Gate which is a process designed to ensure business cases and project scope for key projects, worth €1.3bn, remain optimal as design and costings become more certain.
 We introduced a passthrough mechanism for particular operational costs which we consider to be largely outside the control of Dublin Airport and subject to uncertainty, such as rates or particular regulatory charges.
-We formed a Passenger Advisory Group in 2018 which provided us with advice on how passenger priorities should be addressed by the quality of service targets and relevant capital investment projects.
+We formed a Passenger Advisory Group in 2018 which provided us with advice on how passenger priorities we formed a Passenger Advisory Group in 2016 which provided us with advice of how passenger priorities should be addressed by the quality of service targets and relevant capital investment projects.
 We engaged extensively with stakeholders in relation to the 2019 Determination, both by means of public consultations and follow-up meetings with stakeholders.
 Keep up to date on developments and provide information to stakeholders in a timely manner.
 Ongoing Publish a strategic plan for the period 2017 to 2019.
 Our Strategic Plan was published on 7 th April 2017 Review our websites.
 We have deferred refreshing our website because we plan to develop a single website for the new aviation regulator in 2020.